ucbrise/snoopy/README.md

 ```sh
 ./figure13.sh     # 160 minutes
 ```
+This command runs 3 experiments and then plots the data for Figure 13 showing the affect of increasing machines on Snoopy where the subORAMs are replaced with Oblix.

 <details>
 <summary>Sample Figure 13 output</summary>

 ![Sample Figure 13](experiments/artifact_figures/sample/13.png)
 </details>
+Again, there may be some variance between the artifact and paper graph, but their trends should strongly resemble each other.
+This is due to the artifact only measuring requests for 10 seconds/iteration instead of 20 seconds to save on time.

 ## Figure 14a, 14b
 **PREREQUISITE: Requires [Figure 11a, 11b, and 11c](#figure-11a-11b-11c).**
 ```sh
 ./figure14.sh     # 2 minutes
 ```
+This command runs the planner using the microbenchmarks collected in Figure 11's experiments and plots Figures 14a, 14b which show the optimal system configuration as throughput requirements increase for different data sizes.

 <details>
 <summary>Sample Figure 14a, 14b output</summary>